(This article about tired nurse health tips contains affiliate links. Please see our disclosure page for more information.)

 Nurses are needed round-the-clock, so what if getting enough sleep just isn’t possible?

-It is no surprise to hear that getting enough sleep is important for good health.
-In fact, a lack of sleep is connected to everything from increased risk of obesity, heart disease, depression and even getting in a car accident on the way home from work.
+It is no surprise to hear that getting enough sleep is essential for good health.
+A lack of sleep is connected to everything from an increased risk of obesity, heart disease, depression, and even getting in a car accident on the way home from work.

 But, when you add parenthood into the picture, getting enough quality sleep sometimes becomes impossible.
 Just ask a shift worker with kids!